apache/druid/docs/content/Druid-vs-redshift.md

 ###Data distribution model

-Druid’s data distribution, is segment based which exists on highly available “deep” storage, like S3 or HDFS.
-Scaling up (or down) does not require massive copy actions or downtime; in fact, losing any number of compute nodes does not result in data loss because new compute nodes can always be brought up by reading data from “deep” storage.
+Druid’s data distribution, is segment based which exists on highly available "deep" storage, like S3 or HDFS.
+Scaling up (or down) does not require massive copy actions or downtime; in fact, losing any number of compute nodes does not result in data loss because new compute nodes can always be brought up by reading data from "deep" storage.

 To contrast, ParAccel’s data distribution model is hash-based.
 Expanding the cluster requires re-hashing the data across the nodes, making it difficult to perform without taking downtime.
 Amazon’s Redshift works around this issue with a multi-step process: